Burger & Lobster in the Flatiron District of New York City

 This is really the Burger & Lobster menu

 When I sat down, I never received a menu.
-Turns out, there really wasn’t a menu at Burger & Lobster.
-You only have three options: the burger, the lobster roll, or the whole lobster (1.5 pounds).
+Burger & Lobster didn’t have a physical menu, only a blackboard menu.
+You had three options: the burger, the lobster roll, or the whole lobster (1.5 pounds).
 Each was $20.

 Burger & Lobster also offered a special.
-For $60 you could get two burgers, one lobster to share, and two desserts.
-Not a bad deal if you ask me.
-I didn’t have any of the deserts on my visit but I heard they offered a cheesecake gelato with chocolate or strawberry.
+For $60, you could get two burgers, one lobster to share, and two desserts.
+That’s a good deal if you ask me.
+I didn’t have any desserts on my visit, but I heard they offered cheesecake gelato with chocolate or strawberry.

-If you need more details just look at the blackboard “menu” written on the wall with a short description for each item.
+If you need more details, look at the blackboard “menu” on the wall, which had a short description for each item.

 The Lobster Roll